 This one day tour is arranged through the GACVB and a step-on guide is provided free of charge

-- Visit one of these farm implement dealers in the area - Kleine Equipment carrying John Deere Products or Birkey's selling Case – International Harvester.
+- Visit one of these farm implement dealers in the area - Martin Sullivan Equipment carrying John Deere Products or Birkey's selling Case – International Harvester.

 - Tour a local corn & soybean farm to view their biotechnology agriculture with 20% of their corn shipped to Peoria for ethanol production.